 - Rigorous ballot reconciliation procedures compare the number of ballots and voters throughout the process and apply to all voting methods including vote-by-mail ballots, and those cast during early voting and on Election Day.

-- After each election, the Canvassing Board randomly selects one race and one precinct to be audited during a public meeting.
+- After each election, the Canvassing Board randomly selects one race and one or more precincts to be audited during a public meeting.
 A manual, hand count of the ballots is compared to the machine totals.